The ‘Gardening for Health and Wellbeing’ Program is offered nationally by Soil to Supper.

-Gardening as therapy has been used for centuries to cultivate health and well-being in people with disabilities, illnesses, diseases, the young, the elderly and people recovering from surgery, stroke, heart attack and other health issues.
+Gardening as therapy has been used for years to cultivate health and wellbeing in people with disabilities, illnesses, diseases, the young, the elderly and people recovering from surgery, stroke, heart attack and other health issues.

-Our program provides an organic and holistic approach to gardening and is customised for the needs of people with a disability, in aged care, dementia care, with mental health issues or recovering through rehabilitation.
+Our program provides an organic and sustainable approach to gardening and is customised for the needs of all people in care.

 We offer these services…

-Onsite Consultations are available to aged care centres and other organisations to assist with establishing and delivering of gardening programs.
-An Onsite Consultation includes a review of your existing gardens and includes recommendations for garden locations and re-purposing of existing gardens, plus other suggestions for a sustainable, thriving garden.
+An Onsite Consultation includes a review of your existing gardens and includes recommendations for garden locations and re-purposing of existing gardens, growing fresh food onsite and other suggestions for a sustainable, thriving garden.
+Find out more HERE.

-Training Programs – As part of the Gardening for Health and Well-being Program, we offer specialised workshops to provide Occupational and Diversional Therapists, nurses, carers and others with the skills and knowledge required to deliver garden therapy to clients.
-Soil to Supper training programs provide the necessary skills for staff to deliver gardening activities, support a therapeutic garden and meets the standards for Professional Development within Aged Care.
+Training Programs – As part of the Gardening for Health and Wellbeing Program, we offer specialised workshops to provide carers with the skills and knowledge required to deliver therapeutic gardening programs to clients.

-Onsite Presentations to staff and residents - Cath is available to deliver presentations to staff on the the benefits of therapeutic gardening within aged care and how to establish gardening programs.
-She also delivers hands-on practical demonstrations to residents and clients, sharing simple ways to enjoy fun activities.
+Onsite Presentations to staff and residents - as an established speaker, I am available to deliver presentations on the the benefits of therapeutic gardening within aged care, how to establish kitchen gardens to grow fresh food and ways to implement gardening programs.

 We assist organisations to deliver high quality activities to clients, provide sustainable programs in-house, offer an holistic approach to customer’s lifestyle needs and to be a point of difference for consumers.

-For more information on services available please contact us here.
+For more information on services available please contact me here.

 The benefits of Cath Manuel’s therapeutic gardening groups can be seen on the faces of our residents who attend her weekly sessions in our Memory Support Unit.
 Living with dementia can make daily activities challenging and frustrating, so it is beautiful to watch the group laughing and interacting together, reminiscing about gardens they have tended to in the past.